 - Payout Ratio 72%

-BMW is also another high quality firm.
-The only problem is that the industry is very cyclical, which is something I don’t like at.
+BMW is also another high-quality firm.
+The only problem is that the industry is very cyclical, which is something I don’t like at all.

 Another utility trading at a very interesting price.
 The high yield along with the pretty safe dividend seems like a good option if one is looking for dividend income.